 Frequency and Deadlines

-Guideline 51 - Deadlines for the submission of regular supervisory report
+Guideline 51 – Reporting Deadlines and means of communication

+The host supervisory authority should ensure that the third-country insurance undertaking complies with the reporting deadlines under Article 35b of Directive 2009/138/EC when it submits the relevant information.

-The host supervisory authority should ensure that the third-country insurance undertaking submits the regular supervisory report in respect of branch operations referred to in Guideline 37 for the first time in relation to the financial year ending on, or after 30 June 2016 but before 1 January 2017 and no later than 14 weeks after the relevant undertaking’s financial year end, and at least every 3 years thereafter.
+The host supervisory authority should ensure that the third-country insurance undertaking submits to it the ORSA supervisory report in respect of its branch operations within 2 weeks after concluding the relevant own risk and solvency assessment.

+The host supervisory authority should ensure that the third-country insurance undertaking complies with Article 313 of the Delegated Regulation (EU) 2015/35 when submitting relevant information.

 Guideline 52 - Supervisory authority’s request for submission of the regular supervisory report

-The host supervisory authority should decide, considering Guideline 51, on the frequency for the submission by the third-country insurance undertaking of its regular supervisory report in respect of branch operations.
+The host supervisory authority should decide, considering Article 35 (5a) of Directive 2009/138/EC , on the frequency for the submission by the third-country insurance undertaking of its regular supervisory report in respect of branch operations.

-Guideline 53 - A summary regular supervisory report
+Guideline 53 - Material changes

-Where the host supervisory authority does not require, in accordance with Guideline 51 and 52, a regular supervisory report in respect of branch operations to be submitted in relation to a financial year, it should ensure that the third-country insurance undertaking nevertheless submits to it a summary regular supervisory report which sets out all material changes that have occurred regarding business and performance, system of governance, risk profile, valuation for solvency purposes and capital management in respect of branch operations over the reporting period, and provides a concise explanation about the causes and effects of such changes.
-The host supervisory authority should ensure that the third-country insurance undertaking submits the summary regular supervisory report in relation to the financial years and within the periods referred to in Guideline 51.
+Where the host supervisory authority does not require, in accordance with Guideline 51 and 52, a regular supervisory report in respect of branch operations to be submitted in relation to a financial year, it should ensure that the third-country insurance undertaking nevertheless asseses if any material changes occurred in respect of branch operations over the reporting period, and provides a concise explanation about the causes and effects of such changes.